YonaBenReuven/socket.io-react/README.md

 -   `join` will return a promise so you can `await` it, if there is an error, the promise will get rejected. if you prefer, you can pass a callback that recieves the err.
 -   `leave` will return a promise so you can `await` it, if you prefer, you can pass a callback
 -   `getRooms` will return a promise so you can `await` it.
-The resolved value will be the rooms the socket is in, in the server.
+The resolved value will be the rooms the socket is in, in the server. if you prefer, you can pass a callback that recieves the rooms.

 ### extra hooks: